physion/ovation-neuralynx-importer/README.md

 ## Usage

 After installation, you can run the importer via `osx-neuralynx-import` on OS X, `linux-neuralynx-import` on Linux or `windows-neuralynx-import` on Windows.
+These scripts are installed in the Jython `bin` directory.
+If this directory is not on the executable search path, you will need to provide the full path to the scripts to run them at the terminal command line.

 In all cases, the usage is the same:

 	Usage: [osx|linux|windows]-neuralynx-import [options] container_uri source_uri ncs_file1 [ncs_file2 ...]